YEI UCAS free application guide for 2027 entry.

 Source: LSE website

-If you’re in Year 12, first make sure you’re on track to get excellent predicted grades, and then start working towards any admissions tests over the summer.
-Starting early gives you a HUGE advantage.
+Another very useful tip: if you are in Year 12, first make sure you are on track for excellent predicted grades, and then start preparing for any admissions tests over the summer.
+Starting early gives you a huge advantage.

 Understanding your university.

-Understanding that let me tailor my personal statement accordingly, I made it fairly quantitative.
+Understanding that let me tailor my personal statement accordingly.
+I made it more quantitative, but I did not just name-drop maths and econometrics for the sake of it.

-For Oxford PPE, specifically, the website clearly says
+For Oxford PPE, the website specifically says:

-1) “If it appears from your personal statement that you are applying for different but related courses elsewhere, this would not disadvantage your application.”
+“If it appears from your personal statement that you are applying for different but related courses elsewhere, this would not disadvantage your application.”

 source: Oxford PPE website